Updated: NOVEMBER 23, 2020

 Xenophilia refers to a person's intense attraction or affection toward strangers or foreigners.
-It comes from the Greek word xenos, which means “unknown” or “stranger.”
-A few social scientists say that xenophilia is rooted to cultural cringe.
-This is the feeling that another's culture is more superior than one's own.
+It comes from the Greek word Xenos, which means “unknown” or “stranger.”
+A few social scientists say that xenophilia is rooted in cultural cringe.
+This is the feeling that another's culture is more superior to one's own.

 Xenophilia becomes apparent in one's choice of romantic or sexual partners.
 A distaste for people of the same culture is common among those with xenophilia.
 By itself, there is nothing wrong with this.
 A person's romantic preferences are personal choices that society shouldn't impose upon.
 However, one's xenophilia should not be cause to discriminate against people from non-preferred cultures.
 There should be a clear distinction between the feeling of attraction for a particular race and discriminating against others.